BRDLF/Hyperskill_Android_Stopwatch/CHANGEBLOG.md

 # Hyperskill_Android_Stopwatch

+### Stage 3/5: Progress bar

+I absolutely despised this.
+What a terrible pain in the butt.
+Adding a progress bar?
+Easy.
+Simple.
+Super straightforward. \
+Somehow, though.
+Making it change color every second was traversing a labyrinth.
+The default minSDK for this project is 20, which doesn't support `setIndeterminateTintList()`
+So, I went about trying to change color some other way, of which there are many, it seems!
+And the method of which to do so has changed over the years, mostly between sdk 20 and 23
+So while searching for answer for "the best way to change a color programatically."
+I ran into answers that either didn't work or were considered deprecated by the compiler or not supported by sdk21 \
+When I finally found something that was neither deprecated nor unsupported, the built-in edutools check failed.
+Why?

+Because it was checking for the `progressBar.indeterminateTintList?.defaultColor` property.
+So I had to use setIndeterminateTintList after all, and just change the gradle.build.
+Really frustrating to have to run around like that.

+I understand at the end of the day that "this is android development, get used to it pal."
+But gosh golly does that just put me in a way. \
+GRUMPY FACE

+Anywho, it's done now.
+I'm feeling relieved.
+Onto other things. \
+Ciao

 ### Stage 2/5: Add functionality

 Woo!
 Okay, buttons work and do stuff.
 I'm still only vaguely familiar with threads, but this was a nice way to dip my toes in. \